abpframework/abp/docs/en/Community-Articles/2023-03-20- IdentityUser-Relationships/Post.md

 Finally, run the `IdentityRelationship.DbMigrator` project to update the database.

-When you look at your database, you can see that `Department` table has been added and `DepartmentId` has been added to your `AbpUsers` table.
+When you look at your database, you can see that the `Department` table has been added and `DepartmentId` has been added to your `AbpUsers` table.

 ![database-tables](images/database-tables.png)

 ![users-table](images/users-table.png)

-Again open the `IdentityRelationshipModuleExtensionConfigurator` class in the Domain.Shared project and add the following code:
+Again, open the `IdentityRelationshipModuleExtensionConfigurator` class in the Domain.Shared project and add the following code:

 ```csharp